 MIXED SCRAP METAL: Pipe, lawn mowers, tin roofing, car parts - no charge

 PROPANE TANKS: $1.00 for 1-lb. tank; $5.00 for 20-lb. tank; $10.00 for 30- to 100-lb. tank

 RUGS: $5 per roll (10' x 10') or $0.07 per lb.
 (2 or more)

 TIRES: $3.00 each for auto tires off the rim $7.00 each for auto tires on the rim, up to 16 inches $0.08 per lb. over 16 inches This facility DOES NOT accept any type of hazardous waste or toxic materials.
 For disposal information, please call the Transfer Station directly at 802-228-2846.

 PAINT: Empty/dry metal paint cans (covers removed) go into the scrap metal pile.
-Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections in May and September.
+Latex, as well as oil-based paint, is now accepted at the District's two annual household hazardous waste collections in spring and fall.